djcloudking/ansible-challenges/1_Get Started with Ansible/01-Ansible for beginner.md

 ***Key Concepts:***

-**hosts**: Specifies the target servers or devices for your playbook to run against.
+**hosts**: Specifies the target servers or devices for your playbook to run against

 **tasks**: The actions Ansible will perform.